Global Coherence in Quantum Discord as a Resource: Introduction

 \section{Introduction}

 Quantum coherence stems from the superposition principle of quantum theory and lies at the core of the quantumness of the states of a single quantum system.
-Recently, many studies have emerged exploring quantum coherence as a resource \cite{BCP14,WY16,SAP17} and its applications for quantum information processing tasks \cite{Liu_2023,Lee2023arXiv}.
+Recently, many studies have emerged exploring quantum coherence as a resource \cite{BCP14,WY16,SAP17} and its applications for quantum information processing tasks \cite{Liu_2023,LLL+25}.
 Extending to many-body systems, quantum entanglement is an essential coherence feature.
-In particular, one can always characterize and even quantify quantum coherence via entanglement by converting the global coherence of a single quantum system into entanglement~\cite{SSD+15,ZMC+17,Chi17}.
+In particular, one can always characterize and even quantify quantum coherence via entanglement by converting the coherence of a single quantum system into entanglement~\cite{SSD+15,ZMC+17,Chi17}.

-In Ref.~\cite{MYG+16}, it was observed that in the context of conversion of the quantum coherence of a single system into the global coherence of a bipartite system \cite{SSD+15}, the bipartite state can also be separable.
-Such separable states have quantum discord, which characterizes the quantumness of correlations beyond entanglement \cite{OZ01,HV01}.
-This initiated exploring the role of quantum discord as a resource for quantum information processing tasks using separable states \cite{DSC08,LBA+08,DLM+12, MBC+12, ABC16}.
-This is important from the perspective of more general quantum resources than entanglement and others \cite{CG19,KTA+24} as well as experimental implementations in the presence of noise \cite{Cd11}.
+Quantum discord characterizes the quantumness of correlations beyond entanglement~\cite{OZ01,HV01}.
+This initiated the exploration of the role of quantum discord as a resource for quantum information processing tasks using separable states~\cite{DSC08,LBA+08,DLM+12,MBC+12,ABC16}.
+This is important from the perspective of more general quantum resources than entanglement and others~\cite{CG19,KTA+24} as well as experimental implementations in the presence of noise~\cite{Cd11}.

-Quantum Bell nonlocality \cite{Bel64} and quantum steering \cite{Sch35,WJD07} are different forms of nonlocal correlations present in entangled states.
-Bell nonlocality is a key resource for device-independent quantum information processing \cite{BCP+14, WSS+19}.
-Implementing quantum information processing without relying on trust in quantum devices is important because quantum devices could behave maliciously to undermine the quantum advantage if the device-independent certification of quantum devices is not used \cite{Sca13,SBW+18, CKZ+21,ZZC+23,vBC23}.
-On the other hand, quantum steering offers one-sided device-independent certification of quantum information processing \cite{GA15,UCN+19, ZKC+20, KKC+22, KHC+22,ZSHS23}.
-Going beyond these two levels of certification, semi-device-independent certification of quantum resources such as entanglement has been developed for applications \cite{GBS16}.

-Recently, in the context of the Bell and steering scenarios, where two dichotomic measurements are performed on each side, superlocality and superunsteerability of Bell-local and unsteerable correlations, respectively, have been invoked to operationally characterize quantumness of Bell-local and unsteerable states \cite{Jeb14,JAS17, Jeb17, DBD+18,JDS_PRA23,DJB+18}.
-Such a form of quantumness in Bell-local or unsteerable correlations is due to the requirement of quantumness in the given bipartite state, as indicated by quantum discord.
-In a semi-device-independent Bell scenario \cite{GBS16} or a semi-device-independent steering scenario \cite{JDS_PRA23}, superlocality or superunsteerability, respectively, implies the certification of quantum discord \cite{JAS17, DBD+18, JD23}.